-- Air Air present in the eluent or system might cause sharp peaks with a very small width.
+- Air When air is present in the eluent or system might cause sharp peaks with a very small width.
 Degas your eluents and purge the instruments with eluent before connecting the column - Late eluting peak If a blank or a following run includes a broader, unexpected peak, it could be that the gradient is too weak or too short to elute all sample components properly.
 Then, a peak might be eluting in the next run, this is known as wrap-around peaks.
-Choose a longer gradient, improve the organic solvent strength or add a washing step at end of each run to avoid this - Column bleed Column bleed can lead to an elevated baseline and continuous elution of background components.
+Choose a longer gradient, increase the water percentage or add a washing step at end of each run to avoid this - Column bleed This can lead to an elevated baseline and continuous elution of background components.
 If an unexpected shark-fin shaped "peak" occurs during gradient elution, this may be column bleed.
-This can occur if a column is used out of its specifications, e.g. out of the recommended pH range or with incompatible eluents.
+This can occur if a column is used out of its specifications, e.g. out of the recommended pH range or with incompatible eluents or detector.
 Thus, ensure to operate the column within the recommended specifications